mpv-player/mpv/DOCS/client-api-changes.rst

 ::

+ --- mpv 0.39.0 ---
+ 2.4    - mpv_render_param with the MPV_RENDER_PARAM_ICC_PROFILE argument no
+          longer has incorrect assumptions about memory allocation and can be correctly used.
  --- mpv 0.38.0 ---
  2.3    - partially revert the changes from API version 1.27, remove libmpv as
           the default VO and move it to the bottom of the auto-probing order.